MyungHwanJeon/PrimA6D/README.md

    - Check result
    You can check the result using the rviz in the new terminal.

-   You can also run this real-time demo using a camera that provides 640x480 RGB-D data.
+   You can also run this real-time demo using a camera that provides 640x480 RGB data.

 <hr/>